-For satisfactory performance of services as outlined in Exhibit "A", the County shall reimburse the Contractor a sum not to exceed the maximum contract price of \$2,197,029.
+For satisfactory performance of services as outlined in Exhibit "A", the County shall reimburse the Contractor a sum not to exceed the maximum contract price of \$2,684,991.

 The maximum obligation of this Contract is contingent and dependent upon final approval of State budget and County receipt of anticipated funding to support program expenses.
-Please note with the current dire economic forecast the risk of mid-year contract adjustments are higher than usual.